MSU-PRL/PRL-website/README.md

 <hr>

 ## CSS Folder
 The CSS folder contains all custom stylesheets for the PRL website.
+The main PRL CSS file is
 ### Instructions to modify code:
  * **Custom modifications take place in the prlCustomCSS-2018.scss file, outside of Mura**.
-This file contains variables that allow for control and consistency of custom visual components.
+This is the core PRL custom CSS file.
+It contains variables that allow for control and consistency of custom visual components.
 It requires knowledge of SCSS programming language and a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>.
 * **Use an automated compile and minimize system**, as Mura only reads .css files.
 Instructions:
   1. **prlCustomCSS-2018.scss** file should be automatically compiled into the **prlCustomCSS-2018.css** file on each iteration. <a href="http://koala-app.com/">Koala</a> is a good compiler.
   2. The **prlCustomCSS-2018.css** file should be automatically minimized into the **prlCustomCSS-2018.min.css** file.
 This can be done in code editors such as Visual Studio Code.